learogue/csRNAseq_project/README.md

 - Choose one or more objects to add filters
 - Requests filter parameters (minimum genes per cell, minimum cells per gene, and maximum percentage of mitochondrial genes).
-- Executes the `apply_filters` function from the `apply_filters.py` script:
+- Executes the `apply_filters` function from the `apply_filters.py` script.
 - Displays the number of cells and genes before and after filtering
 - Asks if the user wants to save the filtered object (e.g., `object_1_Deng_filtered_1.h5ad`) and saves a violin plot with the filter parameters in the name.
 Moreover, a log file is created with all the parameters choosen to a better tracability.

 ### Merging Objects

   - Displays objects folder
-  - Choose one or more objects to merge (the best is to merge one object by one, not an already merge with another)
+  - Choose one or more objects to merge (the best is to merge one object by one, not an already merge with another because the script take all genes)
   - Merges objects using the `merge` function from the `merge.py` script and saves the merged object with the names of all included objects in the filename (e.g., `object_1_Deng_filtered_2_Chen_filtered_3_Mohammed_filtered_4_Nowo_merged_6_Posfai_filtered_10_Arg_filtered.h5ad`).

 ### Create UMAPs
   - Displays objects folder
   - Choose one object to create UMAPs.
   - Choose parameters : theta, number of clusters and a file containing list of genes (one per line)
-  - Creates 2 UMAPs in Analysis/folder_name_at_the_beginning and a log file for tracability using `create_umaps.py`.
+  - Creates 2 UMAPs in Analysis/folder_name_at_the_beginning and a log file (`umpas_parameters.tab`) for tracability using `create_umaps.py`.
   - Ask if you want to create other UMAPs
-  - If you want to change more precise parameters you can directly modify in the script (number of neighbors, number of PCs, show PCA plot, show Elbow plot
+  - If you want to change more precise parameters you can directly modify in the script (number of neighbors, number of PCs, show PCA plot, show Elbow plot)

 ## Notes